-An automatic clothes dryer is considered a necessity in most homes.
+An automatic clothes dryer is considered a necessity in most homes along side the washing machine.
 Some neighborhoods don't allow outdoor clotheslines, drying large items like bed sheets is nearly impossible on inside dryer racks and many of us are pressed for time and can't wait for clothes to air dry.
 But are you getting the best results from your dryer?

 - Read the manual (if you've lost the manual, get one here).
 Almost all of us think we know how to use a clothes dryer - turn a knob and push a button.
-There's a bit more to effective use of a dryer than that.
+It takes a bit more thought for effective use of a dryer than that.
 Take a few minutes to learn what your dryer can do and what the various heat levels and settings mean.

-- Vary the heat level.
+- Vary the heat level depending on the fabrics that are being dried.
 Not everything should be dried on HOT.
 It may seem that that's the quickest, best way.
 But excessively high heat contributes to shrinkage and damage to clothes from overdrying.

 - Never overload the dryer.
 The clothes need room to tumble freely for efficient drying and to prevent wrinkles.

-- You'll reduce wrinkles and the need to iron if you remove clothes of all types of fabrics while they are still slightly damp.
+- You'll reduce wrinkles and the need to iron if you remove clothes of every type of fabric while they are still slightly damp.
 Hang the items, smooth with your hands and allow to dry.

 Reduce Dryer Energy Costs